CyberAI Connect

 How to use Pending Files

-1. 01The file list loads automatically when the section opens.
+1. 01The list loads automatically.
 Tap ?
-Refresh to reload.
+Refresh to reload it.

-2. 02Each file shows its name, size, and last modified date.
+2. 02Each file shows its name, size, and the date it was last changed.

-3. 03Tap Select next to a file to open the Print Options Modal and print it directly from the device.
+3. 03Tap Select next to a file to choose print options and print it.

-4. 04If OneDrive is connected, an ^ Upload to OneDrive button is available next to each file to send it to your OneDrive folder.
+4. 04If OneDrive is connected, tap ^ Upload to OneDrive to save a copy there instead.

 ?
 OneDrive Explorer